cnebs/rh-bp/README.md

 In production `npm run start`, either create a `.env` file with your variables or simply `$EXPORT` them in the shell.

-A Dockerfile is also included, which should use a port environment variable to be used if containerized and deployed on the cloud.
+A Dockerfile is also included, which should use a port environment variable if containerized and deployed on the cloud.

 ___